Spirit Walk Ministry

 email

-Adhesive tape, (not duct tape), was invented in the 1920's by a team of 3M Company researchers led by Richard Drew.
+Adhesive tape, (not duct tape), was invented in the 1920's by a team of researchers led by Richard Drew, at the Minnesota Mining and Manufacturing Company (3M) and in its first incarnation was used as a medical tape.

-...The color was soon changed from army green to silver, to match the ductwork and people started to refer to it as "Duct Tape".
 During the 1970s Manco, Inc. placed rolls of duct tape in shrink wrap, making it easier for retailers to stack on the shelves.
-Different grades and colors of duct tape soon followed and duct tape became the most versatile tool in the household, making it, as Red Green calls it...
+Different grades and colors of duct tape soon followed and duct tape became the most versatile tool in the household, making it, as Red Green calls it, the handyman's secret weapon.

 1) Attach splints to broken limbs.